websyncio/xcss-web/docs/intro.md

 </ul>
 ```

-Our task is to send message to _Rebekah_.
+Lets say that our task is to send message to _Rebekah_.
 To do that we need to find the corresponding _Send_ button.
 We could easily find all buttons.

 ```title="CSS"